 - Your client is the business.
 You need great client service, customer-focused skills, an ability to anticipate your clients' needs and insight as to how you can add value to the business. - Be prepared to move out of your comfort zone.
 By moving in-house you will become part of a business which will require quick, commercial decision making.
-Some say that a different mindset is required from in-house lawyers when compared to private practice lawyers - there is a need to have a much greater commercial and strategic focus. - Remember you are a solicitor.
+Some say that a different mindset is required from in-house lawyers when compared to private practice lawyers - there is a need to have a much greater commercial and strategic focus and less of a technical legal focus. - Remember you are a solicitor.
 First and foremost you are an officer of the court with ethical and professional obligations.
 You will need to exercise judgment and balance commercial considerations against legal ones. - In-house lawyers help the business achieve its goals and objectives, requiring a much wider set of skills such as strategic thinking and the ability to manage and lead.
 Be prepared to up skill as it is a vastly different environment and you need to be effective in a business context.
-Development of non-legal skills is important. - Be part of the business.
+Development of non-legal skills is important (e.g. if you have a valuable non-legal contribution to make at a meeting then you should make it and not just stick to legal contributions as your employer is paying you for all of your skills and contributions, not just the legal ones). - Be part of the business.
 In order for you to be able to help the business achieve its goals, you will need to understand how the business works and what the people in the business do.
-Take time to understand the strategy and emerging priorities of the business. - Learn the lingo.
+Take time to understand the strategy and emerging priorities of the business (e.g. externally try and subscribe to industry periodicals and podcasts and internally try and attend as many non-legal meetings as you can with as broad a range of departments and stakeholders as possible).

+- Learn the lingo.
 The people in the business will not like receiving over-complicated, wordy advice.
-You need to be able to not only interpret, but to simplify (in plain English) and give a very clear direction on what the organisation should do as a result of the advice you provide.

-- To help the business achieve its top priorities, be proactive (as well as reactive), be strategic (as well as tactical). - Work fast and keep track.
+You need to be able to not only interpret, but to simplify (in plain English) and give a very clear direction on what the organisation should do as a result of the advice you provide. - To help the business achieve its top priorities, be proactive (as well as reactive), be strategic (as well as tactical). - Work fast and keep track.
 While time sheets are not common practice in the in-house environment, by monitoring your time you will be able to assist in business improvements/ enhancements/streamlining, as well as demonstrate your value to the business. - Try before you buy.
 If possible, a secondment is a great way to find out if working in-house is for you.
 It is also very useful in extending your network for future positions. - Make the move early.
 At 3-5 years post qualification experience, you will have solid private practice experience and organisations can still compete on salary. - Think outside the square.
 If you have great general commercial experience, think about the industries to which your skills could readily be transferred. - Create your target list and do some due diligence.
 Look for organisations that interest you.
-Consider size of business/organisation (which will affect the size of the legal team and ultimately the responsibility and ability to share work), industry sector and culture. - Maintain work/life balance.
+Consider size of business/ organisation (which will affect the size of the legal team and ultimately the responsibility and ability to share work), industry sector and culture. - Maintain work/life balance.
 Many roles may require long hours so once you decide to move in-house, remember to maintain your work/life balance.